International Finance

 What changed for corporate treasurers

-• Term structure: LIBOR had built-in term rates (3M, 6M).
-SOFR is overnight — term rates must be constructed (CME Term SOFR)
+• Term structure.
+LIBOR had built-in term rates (3M, 6M).
+SOFR is overnight — term rates are constructed (CME Term SOFR).

 Putting It Together: The Reverse Yankee Trade